Ajahn Lee Dhammadharo: Biography

 Ajahn Lee was born as Chalee Nareewong on January 31, 1907, in Yang Yo Phap Subdistrict, Muang Sam Sip District, Ubon Ratchathani Province, to Pao and Phuay Nareewong.
 He first attended school at the age of twelve, leaving at seventeen to work with his father.
 His youthful ambition was to earn money and marry at age thirty.

 He was ordained on May 6, 1925.
 After two rains-retreats, he listened to a sermon by a disciple of Ajahn Mun and developed strong faith, eventually seeking out Ajahn Mun at Wat Burapha, Ubon Ratchathani.
 Ajahn Mun instructed him to use the meditation word Buddho.
 On May 27, 1927, Ajahn Lee formally re-ordained in the Dhammayuttika Nikaya at Wat Pathum Wanaram, Bangkok, with Phra Panyapisalthera (Nu Thitapanno) as preceptor and Ajahn Pheng of Wat Tai Phra Chao Yai Ong Tue as kammavācācariya.
 From then on, he strictly observed the dhutanga ascetic practices, including eating one meal a day and dwelling in forests.

 Dissatisfied with lax monks around him who played games and ate at night, he chose the austere thudong wandering life.
 He accompanied Ajahn Mun on pilgrimage and travelled widely to Cambodia, Burma, and India.

 Returning to his home village in 1927, he stayed in the cemetery, giving sermons and urging villagers to take refuge in the Triple Gem.
 His aim was to diminish spirit worship and reinforce Buddhist practice, which initially caused controversy but eventually drew support from local district officials.

-Later, he established a monastery for white-robed nuns in Samut Prakan Province, which became Wat Asokaram, named in honor of Emperor Ashoka.
-He oversaw its construction, and it became a major center for faith and meditation practice.
+Later, he established a monastery for white-robed nuns in Samut Prakan Province, which became Wat Asokaram, named in honour of Emperor Ashoka.
+He oversaw its construction, and it became a major centre for faith and meditation practice.

 He fell seriously ill in late 1959 and died on April 26, 1961, aged 54, after 33 rains-retreats.